We are delighted to be sponsoring this year's PLSA Annual Conference and speaking at the Trustee Learning Zone at 10:00 on Wednesday 17 October.

 Many of the tools (e.g. asset-liability models) developed to help trustees manage uncertainty have failed: actual experience has been nothing like modelled projections.
 Again and again.

 This session will offer a fresh perspective on how to navigate fundamental uncertainty.
-Theo Kocken, Co-CEO of Cardano Group, will argue that scenario thinking is a powerful tool when making decisions.
+Theo Kocken, Co-CEO of Cardano Group, and Phil Redding, UK Head of Business Development, will argue that scenario thinking is a powerful tool when making decisions.
 By imagining future scenarios, we are better able to recognise the signals that those scenarios are unfolding and adapt.
 Memento futuri: memories of the future.

 Theo will offer very practical “rules and tools” trustees can use to achieve better outcomes in a world without stable equilibriums, knowable probability distributions and rational decision-makers.
 In other words, the real world: the one that drives outcomes for our members.